Azure/azure-sdk/docs/rust/introduction.md

 > TODO: Add section

 ### Documentation Style

 There are several documentation deliverables that must be included in or as a companion to your client library.
 Beyond complete and helpful API documentation within the code itself (docstrings), you need a great README and other supporting documentation.

-* `README.md` - Resides in the root of your library's directory within the SDK repository; includes package installation and client library usage information. ([example][README-EXAMPLE])
+* `README.md` - Resides in the root of your library's directory within the SDK repository; includes package installation and client library usage information.
 * `API reference` - Generated from the docstrings in your code; published on docs.microsoft.com.
 * `Code snippets` - Short code examples that demonstrate single (atomic) operations for the champion scenarios you've identified for your library; included in your README, docstrings, and Quickstart.
 * `Quickstart` - Article on docs.microsoft.com that is similar to but expands on the README content; typically written by your service's content developer.
 * `Conceptual` - Long-form documentation like Quickstarts, Tutorials, How-to guides, and other content on docs.microsoft.com; typically written by your service's content developer.

-{% include requirement/MUST id="rust-docs-contentdev" %} include your service's content developer in the Architecture Board review for your library.
+{% include requirement/MUST id="rust-docs-contentdev" %} include your service's content developer in the [Architecture Board] review for your library.
 To find the content developer you should work with, check with your team's Program Manager.

 {% include requirement/MUST id="rust-docs-contributors-guide" %} follow the [Azure SDK Contributors Guide].
 (MICROSOFT INTERNAL)